 IEBA is a not-for-profit trade organization which aims at providing an unparalleled forum for the professional development of live entertainment industry professionals.
 It helps professionals buy, book and sell talent, all the while offering resources and networking opportunities to its members and increasing the growth and turnover of the live entertainment industry.

 The ISPA is an international network which aims at connecting key leaders in the field of the performing arts all around the globe, connecting over 400 leaders and holding representation in 185 cities.
 Among the members, there are performing arts organizations, artist managers, competitions, funders, consultants and many other professionals.
 It holds a biannual congress, one in New York City and the other one in a different global city.

 The League of American Orchestras key role is to empower, lead and raise awareness of orchestras around the US and the music that they do.
-It's membership encompasses 800 orchestras, ranging from world-class symphonies to amateur collectives and high-school orchestras.
-It is the only national organization which dedicates itself to promoting the full orchestral experience, offering managers, musicians, volunteers and boards a center of knowledge and innovation, advocacy and training for leadership in the industry.
+Its membership encompasses 800 orchestras, ranging from world-class symphonies to amateur collectives and high-school orchestras.
+It is the only national organization which dedicates itself to promoting the full orchestral experience, offering managers, musicians, volunteers and boards a centre of knowledge and innovation, advocacy and training for leadership in the industry.